myui/hivemall/docs/gitbook/getting_started/permanent-functions.md

 Permanent functions are useful when you are using Hive through Hiveserver or to avoid hivemall installation for each session.

-_Note: This feature is supported since hivemall-0.3 beta 3 or later._

 <!-- toc -->

 # Put hivemall jar to HDFS